Powerlearnproject/se-assignment-day-2-git-and-github-Law-in-Tech/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Fundamental Concepts of version control
+Version control is primarily built around tracking changes that happen within directories or files.
+This could vary from knowing a file changed to knnowing bytes or characters in a file have changed

+Why is Github a popular tool for managing versions of code Github is best for Git repositories being a cloud based resource allowing for real time collaborations

+How does version control help in maintaining project integrity? version control has feature on reverting to previous version of work(flow), allowing for avenue to amend errors, and ensure integrity of project(s).

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?